rse-ops/landscape/_includes/paper/scientific-software.md

 having complex software stacks alongside one another without conflicting dependencies.
 This means that modules are common
 {% cite LMOD; @environment-modules %}, and even modules paired with containers
-{% cite shpc %} and users are encouraged to \"BYOE\" or \"bring your own environment\" through containerization and local install in the case that the software can be installed in user space.
+{% cite shpc %} and users are encouraged to "BYOE" or "bring your own environment" through containerization and local install in the case that the software can be installed in user space.
 Otherwise, the software must be requested to be installed by the administrators of the cluster.